d-morrison/IntroStatActivities/_book/09-A13-inference-2cat_test-theory.md

 \vspace{0.5in}

-3. Interpret the difference in proportions in context of the study.
+3. Interpret the difference in sample proportions in context of the study.
 \vspace{0.8in}

 #### Use statistical analysis methods to draw inferences from the data {-}